 - Under 19s get free entrance into all federal museums.
 This includes, for example, the Technical and Natural History museums mentioned below.

-- I’ve picked out particular locations that have a strong focus on kids, but other sights in Vienna may also offer kids activities.
+- I’ve picked out particular locations that have a strong focus on kids, but other sights in Vienna may also offer activities for children.
 For example, the Art History Museum and the Mozarthaus both have an audioguide designed for children.

 - If you have a pram, you should be fine getting around.
 See the article on accessibility in Vienna.